melifaro11/GenDocTools/README.md

 ### Option 3: docker compose

 1a.
-If you need to build the image yourself:
+If you need/want to build the image yourself (e.g. for ARM):
 Clone the repository:
 ```bash
 git clone https://github.com/Baronco/GenFilesMCP.git